Unity House Multicultural Center

-The Unity House Multicultural Center is a prime example of how Wingate University collaborates with students, faculty, and staff and the community to promote an inclusive, diverse and equitable learning environment.
+The Unity House Multicultural Center is a prime example of how Wingate University collaborates with students, faculty, staff and the community to promote an inclusive, diverse and equitable learning environment.

-To enhance a culture of inclusion, the office coordinates transformative programs and trainings to foster conversations and open dialogue that address diversity and equity.
+To enhance a culture of inclusion, we coordinate transformative programs and trainings to foster open dialogue that addresses diversity and equity.
 Our goal is to create learning opportunities that reflect the experiences of under-represented communities in an effort to move toward a more just society.

 The Office of Multicultural Programming provides direct support for student organizations whose missions reflect diverse cultural and social perspectives.
 These student organizations